My Bixler2 FPV Plane

 But let's face it - that's the beauty of this hobby; it's a never-ending learning curve and a great increaser of skills.
 And that's no bad thing at all!

-So here is one that I've shared - a Bixler with the same Cyclops Storm OSD.
+So here is one that I've found and shared - a Bixler with the same Cyclops Storm OSD as mine.
 Same view as I get, just different scenery...

 And here is a short video of the head tracking on my Bixler in action...

 Cyclops Storm RTH Test

 When I first bought the Cyclops Storm OSD, my 'technophobia' took over and my brain shut down when I saw all the connections involved, to the point where I nearly didn't bother having the RTH function but instead only using it purely for the on-screen display of information.